Lueha3/Dreaming-vote/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Static Assets

+Static assets (images, fonts, etc.) should be placed in the `public/` folder at the project root.

+**Logo Setup:**
+1. Place the church logo image file at `public/logo.png`
+2. Ensure the filename is exactly `logo.png` (no double extensions)
+3. Restart the dev server after adding the file
+4. Verify the logo is accessible by visiting [http://localhost:3000/logo.png](http://localhost:3000/logo.png) - it should return 200 OK

+The logo will appear in the global header on all pages.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.